 While in college, Mr. Bowles had the opportunity to study abroad in Zimbabwe for a semester so he is familiar with the experience of being out of one's comfort zone!
 Before working as a school counselor, Mr. Bowles worked in higher education and in one of his roles he accompanied students on domestic and international service trips twice a year.
 In addition, Mr. Bowles moved to Pittsburgh from Chicago four and a half years ago and is still learning his way around the city!
 He looks forward to working with students from around the globe and helping to make their transition to Mt.
 Lebanon as smooth as possible.

 Mrs. Amanda Checque, Mentor Teacher

-Mrs. Checque has been an educator for nine years.
+Mrs. Checque has been an educator for over ten years.
 She has taught a wide range of mathematics at the high school and has experience working with all grade levels.
 Her own education involves pure mathematics, Japanese, Asian studies, and mathematics education.
 Through Mt.
 Lebanon’s Continuing Education Program, Mrs. Checque has prepared students for college entrance exams and has also taught Japanese to adults.
 Aside from her intense passion for teaching, she loves music, botany, and spending time with her family.

-As a mentor teacher, Mrs. Checque enjoys working with the international students and helping them find success in their endeavors during their time here.
-She is impressed by their abilities and helps create an environment where they can connect with others to flourish both academically and socially.
+As a mentor teacher, Mrs. Checque enjoys working with our international students daily and helping them find success in their endeavors during their time here.
+She is impressed by their abilities and helps create an environment where they can connect with others to flourish academically, socially, and emotionally.